rufex2001/teaching_llms/README.md

 * I've used the exercise sheets as ungraded exercises, and I have found students to happily work through the tasks by themselves before discussing the solutions.
-* But yes, public solutions means the exercise sheets should not be used as graded exercises.
+* But yes, making the solutions publicly available means that these exercise sheets should not be used as graded exercises.

 ## TODO